 Securing Legal Representation following a Failure to Diagnose Oral Cancer

-Failure to diagnose oral cancer is far too common, and Michigan's Robert Gittleman Law Firm, PLC is here to fight for the compensation you and your loved ones deserve and need in order to cope with the aftermath of malpractice.
-If you feel you have been a victim of dental malpractice, contact Mr. Gittleman as soon as possible for legal advice.
+Failure to diagnose oral cancer is far too common and Michigan's Robert Gittleman Law Firm, PLC is here to fight for the compensation you and your loved ones deserve and need in order to cope with the aftermath of malpractice.
+If you feel you have been a victim of dental malpractice, contact Mr. Gittleman online or call us at (248) 737-3600 as soon as possible for legal advice.

 Early Cancer Detection is Essential

 If you are a regular patient at your dentist’s office, and it can be proven that he or she was negligent in proper oral cancer screening, or blatantly ignored signs of cancer, he or she can be charged with malpractice.

 What Should Happen at the Dental Office

 In addition to asking about your risk factors, your dentist has various responsibilities as part of their standard of care.

 Recommending Routine Cleanings and Check-Ups Every Six Months

 These routine visits must be comprehensive in examining the mouth for oral health issues and should include the use of detection methods for disease, infection, and cancer.
 If any of these conditions are suspected or detected, it is the dentist’s responsibility to take appropriate action in preventing the worsening of conditions.
 This typically begins with alerting you about the condition and may include follow-up examinations or referrals to other medical professionals who can provide an accurate and thorough diagnosis.

 Having litigated in more than 35 states, including Michigan, California, Florida, and Nevada, attorney Robert Gittleman has insight into how these cases differ from state to state.